NYPL/metadata-documentation/metadata/element/identifier/natgazfid.md

 - U.S. National Gazetteer

 ## Guidelines
-- This identifier is not yet in use, but test data may exist in MMS
+- This identifier is not in use at the present time, but legacy data may exist in MMS